Living in a flat, sheltered housing or extra care scheme

 Onsite care teams in extra care schemes respond to your calls 24 hours a day.

-Every flat in a sheltered housing or extra care scheme has a Concierge Service available 24 hours a day so there is always someone available to help if you need it.
+If you live in a sheltered housing or extra care scheme, your flat is connected to our Concierge Service.
+This service is available 24 hours a day so there is always someone available to help if you need it.

-Your Scheme Manager is onsite Monday to Friday.
-But if you would like more support, Sunderland Care and Support provide Sunderland Telecare’s 24-hour service.
+If you live in a sheltered housing or extra care scheme and would like more support, Sunderland Care and Support provide Sunderland Telecare’s 24-hour service.
 There is a cost for this service and your Scheme Manager can help you to request it.